Dec 19, 2022

 The earlier you file your return, the faster you’re likely to get your tax refund.
 The IRS typically opens its doors to new returns in late January.
 Early filers, especially e-filers, who are eligible for a refund may see a direct deposit arrive in their bank account by early February.
 Assuming a return is clear of problems, the IRS processes returns in the order they are received.

 On the other hand, early filers who claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) may see a slight delay in receiving their refunds.
 The Protecting Americans from Tax Hikes Act (PATH) of 2015 requires the IRS to issue refunds to these taxpayers after mid-February.
 This restriction applies to these taxpayers’ entire refunds, not only the portion associated with those tax credits.
 Filers who received advance payments of the Child Tax Credit should also make sure they have Letter 6419 on hand when filing.

-In many cases, the earliest taxpayers filing for EITC may not receive their refunds until late in February.
-People who file their returns closer to the April 18 deadline should not be affected by the PATH Act restriction.
-(The deadline for filing your taxes this year is April 18, 2022, instead of the usual April 15 deadline, because of a federal holiday.
-Taxpayers who receive an extension must file by October 17, 2022.)
+In many cases, the earliest taxpayers filing for EITC may not receive their refunds until early March.
+People who file their returns closer to the April 15 deadline should not be affected by the PATH Act restriction.

 If the IRS comes across any errors in a return, it may flag that return for further review or audit.
 This will almost certainly lead to a delay in the processing of your refund.
 Common red flags include: